 The manager

 Praetura was founded in 2011 to capitalise on what the founding partners believe is a sizeable opportunity to invest in early-stage businesses in the North of England.
-Today it consists of six subsidiary businesses, including Praetura Ventures, which provides a range of operational and financial services.
-The Group currently has lent or invested over £1 billion, including nearly £150 million of venture investments.
+Today it consists of seven subsidiary businesses, including Praetura Ventures, which provides a range of operational and financial services.
+The Group currently manages £805 million (June 2025).

 Praetura has developed its own reporting software, which helps the team understand its portfolio companies.
 As well as supporting investment and portfolio management decisions, this enables the manager to produce high-calibre investor communications, which we consider some of the best in the industry.

-Meet the manager – watch our interview with Praetura cofounder David Foreman:
+Watch our interview with Praetura cofounder Dave Foreman

 Investment strategy

 The North of England accounts for around 20% of the UK’s population, economic output, and active companies but just 7% of the UK’s venture capital investment.
-Praetura believes there is a funding gap of between £700 million and £1.4 billion a year for early-stage businesses in the region.
+Praetura believes there is a funding gap of almost £10 billion for early-stage businesses in the region.
 The Praetura EIS Fund aims to capitalise on this opportunity.

 The manager favours B2B business models, as they typically provide access to larger clients and stickier revenue streams.
 Companies must be scalable and able to demonstrate momentum at the point of investment, with the potential of doubling revenues each year thereafter.